 Reasons to Migrate MBOX to Office 365

-2. The MBOX file cannot load emails.
+2. The MBOX file is unable to load emails

 Methods to Migrate Thunderbird MBOX to Office 365